 What products are eligible for a subsidy?

-A set of technical requirements have been developed to ensure the batteries are safe and reliable.
-Battery systems are also required to be virtual power plant (VPP) capable.
+Minimum technical specifications have been developed to ensure the batteries are safe, reliable and capable of being recruited into a virtual power plant (VPP).

 - battery module(s)